Amadeus Early Stage EIS Fund

 More detail on the charges

 Co-founder Hermann Hauser has been dubbed “the father of Silicon Fen” – the Cambridge-based answer to Silicon Valley – having founded or co-founded a number of tech companies.
 That includes Acorn Computers and Arm, the UK’s most successful tech company to date.
-Anne Glover, the other founder, has been an active venture capitalist for 30 years and is also a member of the Investment Committee for the Yale endowment fund and a Non-Executive Director in the Court of Directors at the Bank of England.
+Anne Glover, the other founder, has been an active venture capitalist for 30 years and is also a member of the Investment Committee for the Yale University Endowment and a Non-Executive Director in the Court of Directors at the Bank of England.

 The Amadeus Early Stage EIS Fund might appeal to investors looking to bolster a wider investment portfolio with exposure to a highly selective deep technology EIS portfolio.
 We see this as a rare opportunity to gain exposure to one of the UK’s leading early-stage investors, available exclusively without advice through Wealth Club.